 Three for the Man Who made us all.

 I’m not about to make homemade doughnuts to feed the neighborhood, so for me, I’m sticking with my toy basket.
-I wish I had some suggestions for how to quell the flow of Halloween candy coming IN, but we just ration it and allow the excitement that comes along with Halloween.
+Now let’s talk about what we do with the flow of Halloween candy coming IN, while allowing the excitement that comes along with Halloween.

 Time to chime in!
 What ideas do you have to help people avoid being a candy supplier to the neighborhood kids?
 How do you manage your own kids and their trick-or-treating loot?